meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 Autumnus, Eternal Deity of Autumn,
 We evoke your harmony and tranquility."

-Tools: A circular altar of fallen leaves, a scale adorned with balance sigils, and a moonstone.
+**Tools**: A circular altar of fallen leaves, a scale adorned with balance sigils, and a moonstone.

 Steps:
 1. Prepare the circular altar, adorning it with fallen leaves, grains, and the apple tree branches.